Your Local Estate Attorney

 The Cost of an Estate Plan

-A Will, without any trust provisions generally costs less than $150.00 to prepare and have executed.
-Young Parent Wills, which would include trusts for minor children, generally are less than $225.00.
+A Will, without any trust provisions, generally costs less than $250.00 to prepare and have executed.
+Young Parent Wills, which would include trusts for minor children, generally are $350.00 to prepare a will.

 It is also recommended that an estate plan include a Power of Attorney.

 - This appointment of a guardian can be very costly and quite burdensome on the guardian.
-The cost of a Power of Attorney are far less than the costs of a guardianship.
+The costs of a Power of Attorney are far less than the costs of a guardianship.

 At David K. Lucas & Associates there is no charge for the initial estate planning meeting.

 Whether you should have a living trust depends on many factors.

 Over the last twenty years, Living Trusts have become much more popular as an Estate Planning tool.